 4-YEAR BTECH MEDICAL IMAGING TECHNOLOGY

-The BTech Medical Imaging Technology in Accra Technical University will be unique in that students will be equipped with basic skills in calibrating, troubleshooting, repair and maintenance of modern automated medical imaging equipment.
-Courses in computer applications in medical imaging technology, communication & presentation skills, critical thinking and problem solving skills, entrepreneurship, health management systems, leadership and project management skills and occupational health and safety will be introduced to augment the uniqueness of the programme.
+The BTech Medical Imaging Technology in Accra Technical University will be unique in that students will be equipped with basic skills in calibrating, troubleshooting, repairing and maintenance of modern automated medical imaging equipment.
+Courses in computer applications in medical imaging technology, communication & presentation skills, critical thinking and problem-solving skills, entrepreneurship, health management systems, leadership and project management skills and occupational health and safety will be introduced to augment the uniqueness of the programme.

 Accra Technical University is well placed and suited to offer the BTech Medical Imaging Technology programme due to the following:

 Accra Technical University is equipped with the requisite faculty, physical infrastructure and financial resources to support the successful running of the programme.

 The Bachelor of Technology (BTech) Medical Imaging Technology programme is in line with the niche area and focus of Accra Technical University, which is laboratory technology.